department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-new.md

 - [ ] 3.
 In [Sections taxonomy](https://prod.cms.va.gov/admin/structure/taxonomy/manage/administration/overview), move the Vet Center Section to the appropriate district.
 - [ ] 4.
 Create accounts (or restrict existing accounts) with editor rights only for Vet Center Director and Outreach Specialist so that they cannot publish on their own.
 - [ ] 5.
 Contact Vet Center Director and Outreach specialist to onboard for training [@TODO write sample email - SEE runbook-vamc-facility-new] **Note: this should include instructions for adding content and preparing for publishing and RCS Central Office should be included as CC**
 - [ ] 6.
-Add flag "Waiting on editor" to this facility.
+Add flag `Awaiting editor` to this facility.
 Note: This is now blocked until RCS Central office approves.
 - [ ] 7. **Once approved by RCS Central Office as complete, proceed to Drupal Admin publishing steps**

 **Drupal Admin steps**
 - [ ] 8.
 Bulk publish the nodes and facility.
 - [ ] 9.
-Edit the facility node: remove the `New facility` and 'Waiting on editor' flags, save the node.
+Edit the facility node: remove the `New facility` and `Awaiting editor` flags, save the node.
 - [ ] 10.
 Let Help desk know this has been done.

 #### CMS Help desk (wrap up)